cdoremus/deno-blog/posts/DRAFT_Using_Preact_Signals_with_Fresh.2022-10-31.md

 Note that the type coercion of the event target is needed because of a [bug](https://github.com/preactjs/preact/issues/1930) in the current Preact TypeScript typings.

-## Using the computed function
+### Using the computed function
 The function `computed` is included in the Preact Signals module.
 Signals that are used within `computed` are subscribed to the signal and notified when the signal's value changes.
 That allows `computed` to derive values based on the value of one or more signals.
-When `computed` is notified of a signal value change, it automatically re-runs the function argument.eE An example is found in the `createAppState` function in `state.ts`:
+When `computed` is notified of a signal value change, it automatically re-runs the function sent in as an argument.
+An example is found in the `createAppState` function in `state.ts`:
 ```ts
   const todoCount = computed(() => todos.value.length);
 ```
 When `todos.value` changes, the callback function gets re-run and the `todoCount` gets updated with the new count.

-## The effect function
+### The effect function
 Another function in the Signals module is `effect`.
 Like `useEffect`, this function is used for side effects.
 Like `computed`, `effect` is subscribed to any enclosing signals and notified of any change in a signals value, and when that happens, the callback function is re-run.
 The Todo app contains a trivial implementation:
 ```ts
   const dispose: () => void = effect(() => {